 Roots are part of the amazing complexity of plants.
 Have you ever thought about how in the world do they take nutrients from the soil and send them up to the rest of the plant?
 Did you know that the leaves send nutrients back down to the roots by way of the stem?
 Amazing!

 We are going to learn about that in this botany lesson.
 Your kids are going to become the best scientific observers ever!
 And if you are anything like me, you will be excited to learn about roots too.
 Technically, this is not a science experiment, but an important observation recording that will stay with your kids for a lifetime.
-Let’s go!
+Let’s get started!

 Prepare for the trip